-For the purposes of this SAP, the SRH Pond and BAPs are termed the Southern CCR Units and the EP and FAL are termed the Northern CCR Units.
+For the purposes of this SAP, the SRH Pond and BAPs are termed the Southern CCR Units, the PDP is termed the Central CCR Unit, and the EP and FAL are termed the Northern CCR Units.
 Even though the SRH Pond and the BAPs are in close proximity, two separate monitor well networks will be used to monitor the groundwater in the vicinity of these two Southern CCR Units.
 Due to the horizontal distance between the EP and FAL, two separate monitor well networks will be used to monitor groundwater in the vicinity of these two Northern CCR Units.

-1.1 OBJECTIVES AND PURPOSE
+1.1 Objectives and Purpose